zkmkarlsruhe/museum-label/README.md

     ./display.sh --host 192.168.1.100

+To stop, quit the script and it will then kill it's subservices before exiting.

 To print available options, use the `--help` flag:

     ./display.sh --help

-If the sensor unavailable, the script will run a loop until it is exited.
+If the sensor is unavailable, the script will run a loop until it is exited.

+#### Web Clients

 Available html front-end clients are located in the `html` directory: